 Our expert team has helped franchisors in a wide range of industries, from retail & fashion, food & beverage and hospitality & leisure, to high technology and consumer and professional services, to find the franchising model that works for them.
 We provide commercial advice on retail and franchise strategy, structuring, feasibility, system design and development and disputes relating to franchise and distribution agreements.
 We also advise our clients on development and implementation of international growth strategies.
 Our clients are assured of seamless advice on the front-end and back-end requirements of franchising, retail and distribution.
 Our strong franchise experience gives us a deep understanding of franchise business operations, which uniquely positions us to deliver outcomes for the franchisees in response to their legal needs.

-With more than two decades of experience guiding some of the agribusiness industry’s leading organisations, our team is well placed to help you overcome the challenges and embrace the opportunities presented by this sector.
-We advise those who assist with the production, selling and financing of primary produce, as well as primary producers themselves.
+With extensive experience guiding leading businesses in the franchise sector, our team is well placed to help you overcome the challenges and embrace the opportunities presented in this industry.

 Our team advises on matters including:

 - business transactions: buying, selling, setting up, running and winding down businesses

 - finance transactions: advising on most types of lending, including syndicated and bilateral loan facilities, traditional and non-traditional security such as stock mortgages, crop liens and real property mortgages, and structuring, establishing and operating listed and unlisted retail and wholesale funds

 - commercialising and managing intellectual property rights: IP commercialisation including licensing, commercialisation structures, strategic brand protection advice, trade mark availability, infringement and registrability advice, trade mark prosecution and portfolio management, IP infringement and enforcement strategies

 - managing employees: employment law advice, such as contracts of employment, employee entitlements, and workplace agreements and policies